vilmantas/ldjam-50/README.md

 All they want is to get a hold of that sweet sweet brain of yours.
 Is that so much to ask?

-You can only stay inside and hope that the fortifications on the shelter you just so happen to stumble across will hold against the unending onslaughts of the dead.
+You can only stay inside and hope that the fortifications on the shelter (that you just so happen to stumble across) will hold against the unending onslaughts of the dead.

 They will not stop.
 They will make you join them.